carlosperate/arm-none-eabi-gcc-py-package/README.md

 ```

 This allows version locking to a specific GCC version and be able to fetch the
-released created with the latest `package_creator`,
+releases created with the latest `package_creator`,
 which might include bug fixes in the packaging, e.g. `~=13.3`/`==13.3.*`.

 ## But why?